 “Most people now identify themselves by their political party, by their ethnic groups than saying that they are Ghanaians.
 And that is not good for us!
 We ought to stop and say no, this nation belongs to all of us,” she said during the newspaper review segment of TV3’s New Day magazine show.

-Mrs Adu-Amankwah observed the pride of people boasting of their Ghanaian nationality during the Ghana’s first President, Dr Kwame Nkrumah, has now faded, primarily due to what she described as the “erosion of our self-esteem” in Ghana.
+Mrs Adu-Amankwah observed the pride of people boasting of their Ghanaian nationality during the era of Ghana’s first President, Dr Kwame Nkrumah, has now faded, primarily due to what she described as the “erosion of our self-esteem” in Ghana.

 “If [Dr Kwame] Nkrumah gave us nothing at all, he gave us certain audaciousness to believe in our own African personality that we could walk around and be proud to be African and Ghanaian,” she said

-Mrs Adu-Amankwah who is the who is the second Vice Chairperson of the CPP said everybody wanted to be a Ghanaian during the Dr Nkrumah’s era, saying“people wanted to be Ghanaian; all Africans wanted to be Ghanaians”
+Mrs Adu-Amankwah who is the who is the second Vice Chairperson of the CPP said everybody wanted to be a Ghanaian during the Nkrumah’s era, saying“people wanted to be Ghanaian; all Africans wanted to be Ghanaians”

 However, she said it was regrettable that over the years, Ghanaians have had their self-esteem eroded; something she largely blamed on politics and some decisions and actions of some of the country’s leaders.